 ECG is responsible for distributing electricity in the southern part of Ghana.
 This includes the Greater Accra, Central, Western, Volta, Eastern, Ahafo, Ashanti, Oti, and Western North regions.
-Within these regions, ECG has over 4 million customers and distributes 87.5 percent of all electricity sold in Ghana.
+Within these regions, ECG has over 4 million customers and is with about 79% of the total customer base the largest electricity service provider in Ghana.
+ECG distributes around 87.5 percent of all electricity sold in Ghana.

 ECG’s customer base consists of: